 The best unit prices may also be due to the need for a lot more prep.
 That might be time that you really can't afford to spend if you're busy.
 For example, dry beans are among the cheapest and most nutritious foods available but they usually require pre-soaking or long cooking that takes hours.
 Canned beans will almost always cost more per unit, but maybe not a whole lot more and the time saved in prep could be worth it.

 Unit price labeling is also not always the easiest thing to read, even in states where it is mandatory.
+Some stores try to hid the cost per unit.
 It sometimes consists of very small print somewhere near the bottom of the label.
 If you have vision issues, definitely bring whatever assistance you need to read small text with you to the store.

 Finally, be aware that there is a special exception for clearance and special markdown items in some areas.
 Stores that jumble their items together in a clearance bin might not be required to show unit pricing on the new label.

 Unit pricing is generally very easy to do.
+Apps and websites can assist.
 It is a quick and easy approach to saving money on any shopping you do.
 Always be sure to look on labels for any food, groceries, liquids, household supplies or any items you buy to get the unit pricing.
 The one with the lowest cost per unit will save you the most money.